smeredith/smeredith.github.io/_drafts/interface.md

 I added a 2-pin header in holes marked "2" and "4" to get access to pins 2 and 4 on the DB-9.
 The holes happen to be the right distance apart to accept a standard 2-pin header.
 I could have used the headers labeled "JU1" and "JU2" for this but chose not to because of the convenient spacing of the "2" and "4" holes.
+This header could be omitted if the serial port is only needed for PTT and TX and RX are not needed on the DB-9.

-I added a 1-pin jumper to the hole marked "7" to get access to pin 7 on the DB-9.
+I added a 1-pin header to the hole marked "7" to get access to pin 7 on the DB-9.
-I put 5V on this pin to power a serial port level converter inside the DB-9 case if needed.
+I put 5V on this pin to power a serial port level converter inside the DB-9 housing if needed.
+This header could be omitted if 5V is not needed.

 I snipped about 1mm off the header pins to allow the board to sit lower on the DRA-30 so that it would fit inside the original case.
 I should have made the dimensions of the board slightly smaller so that it would fit inside the ridges on the lid of the case.